+Before the superintendent may make a recommendation to the Board that an individual be hired by the District, the superintendent shall check the Arkansas Educator Licensure System to determine if the individual has a currently suspended or revoked teaching license or a current Level 3 or Level 4 public notification of ethics violation.
 An individual with a currently suspended license or whose license has been revoked by the State Board of Education is not eligible to be employed by the District; this prohibition includes employment as a substitute teacher, whether directly employed by the District or providing substitute teaching services under contract with an outside entity.
+An individual with a current Level 3 or Level 4 public notification of ethics violation shall not be recommended for employment by the District.

-The Lawrence County School District is an equal opportunity employer and shall not discriminate on the grounds of race, color, religion, national origin, sex, age, or disability.
+The District is an equal opportunity employer and shall not discriminate on the grounds of race, color, religion, national origin, sex, pregnancy, sexual orientation, gender identity, age, disability, or genetic information.

-Inquiries on non-discrimination may be directed to Equal Opportunity Coordinator, who may be reached at 870-886-6623.
+Inquiries on non-discrimination may be directed to Amy Privett, who may be reached at 870-819-0402 or amy.privett@bobcats.k12.ar.us .